 Then the software returns a score, or rating, for the benchmarked component to provide a comparison with alternative hardware.

 This enables users to see how the hardware measures up with the rest, and that can provide an invaluable guide for upgrading hardware.
 Components with lower benchmark scores are the ones that need upgrading.

 So if you’re interested to see how your desktop’s or laptop’s performance measures up, check out these benchmarking tools for Windows.

 Here are the 5 best PC benchmarking tools

 Before choosing a good tool to run a benchmark on your PC, you should ask yourself the following :

-- How to choose a good PC benchmarking software?
+- How to choose good PC benchmarking software?

-- Is it paid or it have trial?
+- Is it paid, or does it have a free trial?

 - Can you customize your benchmark?